People / René Jusseaume

 Freeing the boats

-Fort Mandan, ND After struggling several days, the men free the barge and red pirogue from the grip of Missouri River ice.
-Interpreter René Jusseaume and his family return to the fort.
+At Fort Mandan north of present Bismarck, North Dakota, the enlisted men free the barge and red pirogue from the grip of the Missouri River ice.
+Interpreter René Jusseaume and his family return.

 March 22, 1805